guidance-ai/guidance/README.md

 **Important features**:
 1. **Stateful control + generation**:  `guidance` lets users _interleave_ generation, prompting, and logical control into a single continuous flow matching how the language model actually processes the text.
 In the example above, notice how the LM selected `n=2`, which we then used to loop and add `1.`, `2.` to the prompt and generate each sentence in turn.
 The whole thing is executed in a single LM decoding loop, and there is no need to write a parser for the output.

 2. **Constrained generation**: In the example above, we generated `n` according to a regular expression.
-In addition to that, `guidance` makes it easy for the user to constrain generation to a set of options (e.g. `select([option1, option2...])`, or according to any stateless guidance grammar (which is a superset of context free grammars).
+In addition to that, `guidance` makes it easy for the user to constrain generation to a set of options (e.g. `select([option1, option2...])`, or according to any stateless guidance grammar (which is a superset of context-free grammars).
 Coupled with the point above, this allows for really fine-grained control of the generation loop.

 3. **A nice developer-centric interface**: `guidance` programs are basically python programs with a lot of additional LM functionality, such as:
     - Immutable `lm` objects that make composition easy